ufidon/ct/mod1/kt.md

     - follow this pattern recursively
   - z4+ = x1± or x3+ or x4
   - z5+ = x1± or x2+ or x4
-  - key point 1: each time we reach a final state it is possible that we have to start over again at x1
+  - **key point 1**: each time we reach a final state it is possible that we have to start over again at x1

 ```mermaid